Health insurer Cigna signs 10-year deal with Canada's Catamaran

-June 10 Health insurer Cigna Corp signed a 10-year agreement with pharmacy benefit manager Catamaran Corp and said it expected to record a related charge of about $25 million in the current quarter.
+Health insurer Cigna Corp (CI.N) signed a 10-year agreement with pharmacy benefit manager Catamaran Corp CCT.TO CTRX.O and said it expected to record a related charge of about $25 million in the current quarter.

 U.S.-listed shares of Catamaran, formerly SXC Health Solutions, rose 15 percent in extended trading as the deal lifts uncertainty over a key contract.